Small bowel bacterial overgrowth

 Toggle: English / Spanish

-Diseases that lead to movement problems in the small bowel, such as
+- Diseases that lead to movement problems in the small bowel, such as and .

-) that creates a loop of small intestine where excessive intestinal bacteria can grow.
+- Surgical procedures that create a loop of small intestine where excess bacteria can grow.
+An example is a Billroth II type of stomach removal (gastrectomy).

 The most common symptoms are: